Kano (British musician): 1985–2003: early years

-Kane Robinson, born in the London Borough of Newham, was raised by Jamaican parents, first living on Manor Road and later in East Ham.
+Kane Robinson, born in the London Borough of Newham, was born to Jamaican parents and raised by his mother, a PE teacher, first living on Manor Road and later in East Ham.
 He attended Langdon Secondary School.
 In his younger years he was a semi-professional footballer, representing Chelsea, West Ham United, Norwich City and Celtic by the age of thirteen, eventually abandoning his sporting ambitions in favour of a musical career.

 Robinson dabbled in composing using Cubase and a keyboard in his youth, and started MCing aged fourteen after his older brother Lee "Chopper" Robinson, an aspiring DJ, got a pair of turntables for his sixteenth birthday; the pair would record UK garage sets together on cassette tape and share them with friends, which earned Lee a residency on Canning Town pirate radio station Flava FM.
 Kano's school friend Sharky Major, founder of Nasty Crew, was also a resident on the station, and invited him to guest on the group's show as early as 2001; by 2002, he formally became a member of the crew.
 The station's transmissions were only available within the immediate East London area and listeners initially knew him solely through his voice before he began getting live bookings through the crew.

 Kano's second ever vinyl release, "Vice Versa (Boys Love Girls)", was recorded before he joined the crew and released via Jammer's label, Jahmek the World.
 He also contributed to various releases as a part of N.A.S.T.Y., including their second ever single, December 2002's "Take You Out".
 Robinson used the crew's underground popularity as a springboard, and appeared as a cover star in The Face alongside colleagues D Double E and Hitman Hyper.
 He signed a record deal with 679 Recordings on his nineteenth birthday in 2004.
 He gained wider recognition after appearing on an official remix of The Streets' "Fit but You Know It", featured on Channel U, and on Jammer's first Lord of the Mics grime battle DVD, clashing Wiley, as well as through placements on MTV Base and the Risky Roadz DVD series.
 At this time, he was working closely with fellow Nasty members Ghetts and Demon, alongside whom he was slated to appear on the second CD of a Nasty Crew "street album" which was ultimately never released.